EPA New England Topics

 - Works with the U.S. Army Corps of Engineers and other federal and state agencies to regulate dredging and dredged material management, including permitting of dredging projects and the designation, management, and monitoring of dredged material disposal sites.

-- Works with other federal and state agencies to regulate vessel sewage discharges, including designation of no-discharge areas; burial-at-sea; and the ocean disposal of vessels, fish waste, and other material.
+- Works with other federal and state agencies to regulate vessel sewage discharges, including designation of "No Discharge Zones"; Burial At Sea; and the ocean disposal of vessels, fish waste, and other material.

-- Prepares Environmental Impact Statements (EISs) for coastal activities proposed by EPA (e.g., dredged material disposal, NPDES new sources) and assists with other federal agency's EISs.
+- Prepares Environmental Impact Statements (EISs) for coastal activities proposed by EPA (e.g., dredged material disposal site designations, NPDES new sources permitting) and assists with other federal agency's EISs.

 - Supports the Region's Office of Environmental Review in reviewing other federal agency's EISs for ocean and coastal development projects.